Table of Contents

 What causes technical debt?

-This typically means software development is making choices in coding which are not up to the recommended or needed standards when it is moved to production.
-There are some amounts of technical debt that are basically inevitable but can be greatly reduced by using a code reviewer.
+Technical debt is typically caused when software development choices are made that are not up to the recommended or needed standards when it is moved to production.
+There are some amounts of technical debt that are basically inevitable but can be greatly reduced by utilizing code reviews

 Ongoing development